 Productivity growth 33 42 25

-Whilst the first broad observations ring true about the courses each sector will take as an economy develops, the above specific figures, interesting though they may be, raise more questions than they answer – for example:
+Whilst the broad patterns ring true, the above specific figures, interesting though they may be, raise more questions than they answer

 - Which 24 countries were sampled?

 - What was the size of each economy?

 - What was the mix of undeveloped, emerging and developed economies?

 And the productivity growth claims offer further proof that productivity measurement at the national level is not only flawed but misleading

 However, we do know that, as nations climb the economic development ladder, they tend to offload their basic industries – those needing more hands than heads such as the manufacture of steel, shoes or clothes – and focus more on hi-tech, hi-skill, hi-pay industries

 However, many of the service sectors which grow on their backs have relatively low productivity levels – and are lower paid